Lauren Dascalo Rocks Racy Black & Red Lingerie & Boxing Glove In Scorching New Photo

 Lauren Dascalo added another sizzling shot to her Instagram feed that showed her rocking nothing more than a black and red lingerie set and a pair of boxing gloves.
-The photo was added to her page yesterday and her fan base of over 888,000 have been going crazy over it.
+The photo was uploaded to her page yesterday and her more than 888,000 followers have been going crazy over it.

 The photo captured the blond babe posed in front of a white sheet with boxing equipment hung in front of it.
-She did not use a geotag to indicate her exact location but in her caption, she asked her followers to tag someone who would be willing to fight her.
-Lauren raised both if her arms in the air as if she was about to take part in an intense battle.
+She did not use a geotag to indicate her exact location, but in her caption, she asked her followers to tag someone who would be willing to fight her.
+Lauren raised both of her arms in the air as if she was about to take part in an intense battle.
 She playfully stuck out her tongue, flashing her pearly whites and winking for the camera.
-Lauren opted for sexy attire for her fight night which included a silky lingerie set.
+Lauren opted for sexy attire for her fight night, including a silky lingerie set.

 Her top was constructed of delicate black lace with a few red roses embroidered on the bodice.
 Its thin straps rested on her shoulders while another strip of fabric draped across the top of her chest.
 The bra appeared to have underwire on the bottom, pushing her chest up even further and helping to accentuate her ample assets.
 The short length also left her trim tummy exposed in its entirety.

 Lauren’s bottoms were just as hot and boasted the same fabric and design as her bra.
-Only a small piece of material from her panties covered her modesty while the model added a silk garment around her waist.
+Only a small piece of material from her panties covered her modesty, while the model added a silk garter around her waist.
 The piece sat on her navel and draped across her abs while flaunting her hourglass curves.
-Meanwhile, the garment didn’t cover up her curvy hips and sculpted thighs, allowing the model to showcase her most notable features for the camera.
+The garment didn’t cover up her curvy hips or sculpted thighs, allowing the model to showcase her most notable features for the camera.

-Lauren added a pair of diamond earrings to the look which provided the perfect amount of bling.
-She styled her long, blond locks in a messy fashion and hair spilled on her shoulders and back with a small section sweeping across her eyes.
-As for glam, she seemed to be makeup-free — allowing her blemish-free complexion to shine.
+Lauren wore a pair of diamond earrings for the perfect amount of bling.
+She styled her long, blond locks in a messy fashion, allowing her hair to spill down her shoulders and back, with a small section sweeping across her eyes.
+She also seemed to be makeup-free, letting her blemish-free complexion shine.

-Fans have been far from shy about showing their love for the flirty photo, giving it over 21,000 likes and 500-plus comments in only a matter of hours.
+Fans have not been shy about showing their love for the flirty photo, giving it over 21,000 likes and 500-plus comments in only a matter of hours.

 “Red and black are definitely your colors.
 You posted a pic for Valentine’s Day in red and it’s straight fooiiirrrreeee,” one follower commented.